Montana Ranch Buyer’s Guide

 - Recreational Resources – Montana is a big state with a wide variety of topography and landscapes, as well as a diverse wildlife community.
 The amount of hunting and fishing options is almost overwhelming, but available game and fish species can vary substantially from one part of the state to another.
 In certain areas, hunting tags can be purchased over the counter while in others, tags must be drawn through a lottery system and not guaranteed.
 Montana has both cold and warm water fish species; particular areas have fabulous upland bird hunting, while others do not.
 Having a good knowledge of fish and game distribution and harvest regulations can influence locational considerations for the recreational ranch buyer.

-- Floodplain – Understanding state and federal regulations with regard to riparian areas along rivers, streams and wetlands is very important.
+- Floodplain – Understanding state and federal regulations with regard to riparian areas along rivers, streams and wetlands are very important.
 Reviewing FEMA maps, identifying building setback and septic requirements for new construction along watercourses and in high water table areas, researching restrictions on stream enhancement and pond construction in designated riparian and wetland areas – all of these items are relevant in assessing a property’s compatibility with a buyer’s long-term goals.

 - Land Use Options – Zoning designations, minor and major lot subdivision requirements, state subdivision laws, deed restrictions and conservation easements can impact and possibly restrict certain uses on a property, consequently affecting desirability and worth.

 - Property Improvement Feasibility – Some properties are diamonds in the rough, having untapped potential.
-Understanding how water resources can be enhanced through stream restoration and pond building, how game numbers can be increased through management strategies to improve cover and food sources, and exploring potential cost sharing options through various government programs can dramatically increase the utility and ultimate value of a property.
+Understanding how water resources can be enhanced through stream restoration and pond building, how game numbers can be increased through management strategies to improve cover and food sources, and exploring potential cost-sharing options through various government programs can dramatically increase the utility and ultimate value of a property.

 - Legal Descriptions – Most larger Montana rural properties are sold by legal land description and have never been surveyed.
 It is generally understood that perimeter fences may not be located exactly on the actual property boundary.
 Montana also has an open range law regarding the grazing of livestock.
 In other words, it is the responsibility of the landowner to fence the property to keep neighboring livestock out.